biolink/biolink-model/docs/has_chemical_role.md

 # Slot: has_chemical_role

-A role is particular behaviour which a material entity may exhibit.
+A role is particular behaviour which a chemical entity may exhibit.

 URI: [biolink:has_chemical_role](https://w3id.org/biolink/vocab/has_chemical_role)